 When your PDM sends an instruction to your Pod, the communication usually succeeds quickly.
-If an error in communication occurs, the PDM displays the No Pod communication icon on the status bar (see "The Status Bar" on page 9).
+If an error in communication occurs, the PDM displays the "no Pod communication" icon on the status bar (see "The Status Bar" on page 9).
+The PDM communicates with the DISPLAY app only when the PDM is in sleep mode.
+PDM sleep mode starts up to one minute after the PDM screen turns black.